 1. Mice and Rats are a Fire Hazard

-As rats and mice chew on electrical wiring, they damage it; damaged wiring sparks and overheats, which frequently starts electrical fires.
-Because of this, rodent infestations should be considered a real and significant fire hazard.
+Approximately 25% of house fires attributed to 'unknown causes' are actually caused by mice or rats.
+As rats and mice chew on electrical wiring, they damage it.
+Then, the damaged wiring sparks and overheats, which can often start electrical fires.
+Rodent infestations should be considered a significant fire hazard.

 2. Rodents Can Be a Health Hazard